 - Eat small meals or snack repeatedly on small amounts of food during your night shift

 - Pack fruit or vegetable juices and protein-rich foods

 - Eat these foods early in your night shift, when they will give you needed energy

-- A packet of trail mix containing nuts, seeds and dried fruit, can serve as a snack
+- A packet of trail mix containing nuts, seeds and dried fruit, make a good snack

-- After the night shift stop consuming caffeine four hours before your scheduled bedtime
+- After the night shift, try to avoid consuming caffeine four hours before your scheduled bedtime

 - Shortly after you get home, eat foods that are high in carbohydrates and lower in protein and fat to make you sleepy